Yuzheng Wang (王煜正)

 I am a Graduate Student in Economics Research Intensive Track at Kenneth C. Griffin Department of Economics, the University of Chicago.

 My research explores how societies manage risk and develop systems of insurance over time.
-Drawing on public economics, financial economics, and economic history, I focus on three interconnected areas: social insurance and cash transfer programs, insurance markets and pension funds, and risk and financial organization in history.
-Through both theoretical modeling and empirical analysis, my work investigates how risk-sharing arrangements—from imperial fiscal institutions to modern pension and insurance systems—shape risk-resisting behavior and intergenerational insurance.
+Drawing on public economics, financial economics of insurance, and economic history, I focus on three interconnected areas: social insurance and cash transfer programs, life insurance markets and pension funds, and financial organization in history.
+Through both theoretical modeling and empirical analysis, my work investigates how risk-sharing arrangements—from imperial fiscal institutions to modern insurance systems—shape risk-resisting behavior and intergenerational insurance.

 Research